 - Ask how solar might affect the roof warranty in case you decide to install solar down the road.

 - Consider hiring a company that installs solar as well as roofs.

-If you are having a solar energy system installed on your roof:
+If you are having a solar energy system installed:

-- Call your roofer or the manufacturer of your shingles or tiles to learn if and how the solar might void your roof warranty.
+- Call your roofer (or the manufacturer of your shingles or tiles) to learn how the solar installation might void your roof warranty.

 - Obtain and read the solar warranties before signing a contract.*